Yassikula/Medical-Association/README.md

 # Medical-Association :pill: :hospital:

-This website is to manage medical officers details who work during COVID-19 situation. implemented using HTML,PHP and JavaScript
+This website is to manage medical officers details who work during COVID-19 situation.

+Implemented using HTML,PHP and JavaScript